jupitersinsight/writeups/overthewire/natas/level12/writeup.md

 ?>
 ```
 and repeat the upload process.
-Request the php file either using Burp or the web browser and get the password: **lW3jYRI02ZKDBb8VtQBU1f6eDRo6WEj9**
+Request the php file either using Burp or the web browser and get the password for natas13: **lW3jYRI02ZKDBb8VtQBU1f6eDRo6WEj9**